eoussama/typewriter.js/docs/README.md

 ## Methods

+TypewriterJS offers various methods to emulate typewriters, all of them are promise-based:

+---

 ### `type`:

 #### Description:

-Used to type a passed chunk of text
+> Used to type a passed chunk of text.

 #### Prototype: